nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 ```

 ## Task 2: In Custom bridge you can ping green-c2 using the hostname.

+User-defined bridges provide automatic DNS resolution between containers.
+Containers can reference each other by name.

 ```
 root@docker-host-1:/home/localadmin# docker exec -it green-c1 sh